anufrievroman/calcure/readme.md

 ![screenshot](screenshot1.jpeg)

+## Features
+- Vim keys
+- Event management with a least possible number of key presses
+- Birthdays from your abook contacts
+- Auto pictograms according to keywords from event title (fully customizible)
+- Simple plain text database in a desired location
+- Colors, icons, and other features are fully customizable
+- Resize friendly, can shrink to a small window

 ## Instalation and running
-Simply copy the _mincal_ file into a directory with your binaries, for example into `home/user/.local/bin`
+Simply copy the **mincal** file into a directory with your binaries, for example into `home/user/.local/bin`

 Then, run by just typing `mincal` in a linux terminal.

+In case of permission error, you'll need to make the file executable `chmod =rwx mincal`.

+Also, it requires python 3 to run.
+If you don't have it, install `python` package from your standard repository.

 ## Key bindings